Marriage licence by appointment

 $100 Payable by Cash, Debit, Visa, Mastercard, certified cheque or money order

-The Town of Georgina is delighted to offer wedding officiate services whether you wish to be married at our Civic Centre or at the venue of your choice.
+The Town of Georgina is delighted to offer wedding officiate services at the venue of your choice.

 Two (2) pieces of identification are required from each party applying for a marriage licence (i.e. four pieces of identification are required for every application).

 You must produce two current/valid, original (or certified copies) pieces of identification from the list below for yourself as well as for the person not in attendance at the time the licence is issued.
 The two pieces of identification must include a minimum of one photo identification and be legible and understandable by the licence issuer.